shijithpk/hottest-panchayats-kerala/README.md

 Essentially what I'm doing is requesting satellite data from Planetary Computer and NASA, mainly data relating to surface temperature, processing it and then analysing it.

+### Acknowledgments

+Special thanks to the Open Data Kerala group, got my geojson of Kerala's administrative boundaries from [their repo](https://github.com/opendatakerala/lsg-kerala-data).

 ### Want to hire me?

 Have a look at [my website](https://shijith.com/).
 If you like what I've done and think I could be of value to your company, email me at [mail@shijith.com](mailto:mail@shijith.com) or message me on [LinkedIn](https://www.linkedin.com/in/shijith/).
 I won't make sense for a full-fledged developer role, but if you have something that combines coding and longform writing, I'm definitely a good fit for that.
 Get in touch! :)